agraham/PRISM_rtd/docs/resources.rst

 Shoreline Treatment Recommendations
 ------------------------------------
-Shoreline Treatment Recommendations are ...
+Shoreline Treatment Recommendations (STRs) detail the recommended work to be completed based on an Observation.
+STRs are made up of one or many Zones.

 - **Entity 1** - description